 Section 1.
-The City Council adopts findings as found in Exhibit A attached hereto, to support an exemption from competitive bidding requirements for renovation of the Astoria Public Library, declaring such an exemption, and authorizing a process to award a Construction manager/General Contractor (CM/GC) contract.
+The City Council adopts findings as found in Exhibit A attached hereto, to support an exemption from competitive bidding requirements for construction of the 16th St. Distribution Waterline Replacement Project, declaring such an exemption, and authorizing a process to award a Construction manager/General Contractor (CM/GC) contract.